 When compared to cast iron, wrought iron is an iron alloy with a very low carbon concentration.
 It’s a semi-fused iron mass with fibrous slag inclusions that give it a “grain” that looks like wood when etched or twisted to the point of failure.

-Non-ferrous metals are metallic or alloys that do not include significant quantities of iron in metallurgy.
-These metals are essential for desired characteristics such as reduced weight, better conductivity, non-magnetic property, or corrosion resistance.
+Non-ferrous metals are metals or alloys that do not include significant quantities of iron in metallurgy.
+These metals are essential to key features.
+They offer lighter weight, better conductivity, non-magnetic properties, and corrosion resistance.
 They are often more expensive than ferrous metals.

 Aluminum

-Aluminium is both an excellent thermal and electrical conductor.
+Aluminum is both an excellent thermal and electrical conductor.
 It is a light metal with one-third the density and rigidity of steel.
-Because it is ductile and malleable, you can readily machine, cast, and extrude it.
+Because it is ductile and malleable, you can machine, cast, and extrude it with minimal effort.

 Nickel

-Nickel is a naturally occurring element derived from the Earth’s core.
-It is silver-white in hue, with a gleaming foundation and a golden tinge.
-People consider Nickel to be helpful due to its malleable and corrosion-resistant characteristics.
-Miners extract Nickel from two types of ores: magmatic sulfides and laterites.
+Not possible to remove the adverb.
+It is silver-white in hue, with a gleaming finish and a golden tinge.
+People consider nickel to be helpful due to its malleable and corrosion-resistant characteristics.
+Miners extract nickel from two types of ores: magmatic sulfides and laterites.

-Nickel may alloy with steels, irons, coppers, chromium, aluminium, lead, cobalt, silver, gold, and other elements To produce stainless steel, cast irons, and other alloys.
+Nickel can mix with steel, iron, copper, chromium, aluminum, lead, cobalt, silver, gold, and more.
+This helps create stainless steel, cast iron, and other alloys.

-Applications: Nickel is extensively prevalent in the production of alloys, as well as in transportation, aerospace, marine, architectural, and consumer applications.
+Nickel is a common component in the production of alloys.
+It is also important in transportation, aerospace, marine, architectural, and consumer products.
 It is beneficial in the production of cutlery, coins, magnets, and other metals.

 Copper

 Cu is a transition metal with the number 29 on the periodic table.
-It has an atomic weight of 63.55 AMU and several neutrons of 29. (atomic mass units).
+It has an atomic weight of 63.55 AMU and 29 neutrons (atomic mass units).
 It’s a ductile, malleable reddish-gold metal that’s also a good heat and electricity conductor.
 Copper was the first metal that humans dealt with, and it is still one of the most common metals today.

-Applications: Copper is prevalent in making wires, heat sinks, electromagnets, and electric motors, but production also utilizes it in structural components and pipes.
-Copper has an advantage over other metals in these applications because its air oxidation protects against additional corrosion.
+**Applications:** Copper is common in wires, heat sinks, electromagnets, and electric motors.
+It is also used in structural parts and pipes.
+Copper is better than other metals in this regard.
+Its air oxidation helps protect it from further corrosion.

 Brass

-Applications: Brass casts well, is robust and beautiful, and has antibacterial properties because of its high copper concentration.
-Brass is often used to make musical instruments, ornamental trimmings, fasteners, bullet casings, and various other things.
+Applications: Brass casts well and is strong and attractive.
+It also has antibacterial properties due to its high copper content.
+Brass is a popular material for musical instruments, decorative trim, fasteners, bullet casings, and more.

 Bronze